Floral morphology: Gynoecium

-In angiosperms the gynoecium, also called pistil, consists of one or more carpels or carpel leaves that form a cavity, the ovary, inside which the ovules or seminal primordia are protected from both desiccation and attack by phytophagous insects.
+In angiosperms, the gynoecium, also called the pistil, contains one or more carpels, or carpel leaves, that form a cavity for the ovary, inside which the ovules, or seminal primordia, are protected from both desiccation and attack by phytophagous insects.

-The gynoecium consists of three parts: the ovary, bulging lower part that forms a cavity or locule inside which are the ovules; the style which is a more or less elongated column that supports the third component of the pistil: the stigma.
-This is constituted by a specialized glandular tissue for the reception of the grains of polen.
-Sometimes the style may be absent, and in such cases the stigma is said to be sessile.
+The gynoecium consists of three parts: the ovary, a bulging lower part that forms a cavity or locule inside which are the ovules; the style, which is a more or less elongated column that supports the third component of the pistil; and the stigma.
+This is constituted of a specialized glandular tissue for the reception of the grains of pollen.
+Sometimes, the style may be absent and, in such cases, the stigma is said to be sessile.

-If the carpels are separate or free from each other, the gynoecium is called dialicarpelate or apocarpic (as occurs in the genera Sedum, Kalanchoe and Paeonia); if, on the other hand, the carpels are welded together it is called gamocarpellar or syncarpous, which is most common.
+If the carpels are separate or free from each other, the gynoecium is called dialicarpelate or apocarpic (as occurs in the genera Sedum, Kalanchoe and Paeonia); if, on the other hand, the carpels are welded together, it is called gamocarpellar or syncarpous, which is most common.

-In the dialycarpous flower each carpel constitutes a pistil, while in the syncarpous flower there is only one pistil.
-For example, Kalanchoe, with four free carpels, has four pistils.
-In the gamocarpellar or syncarpous gynoecium the union of the carpels may involve only a portion of the ovary, leaving both styles and stigmas free (example, the genus Turnera); it may involve the ovaries and styles, leaving the stigmas free (as occurs in the compositae and in Hibiscus), so that the number of carpels that make up the pistil can be determined by observation of the number of stigmas.
-Finally, in many occasions the union or welding of the carpels is total.
-In these cases the number of carpels can be determined through the number of stigmatic lobes (for example, in bignoniaceae).
+In dialycarpous flowers, each carpel constitutes a pistil, while, in syncarpous flowers, there is only one pistil.
+For example, Kalanchoe has four free carpels and four pistils.
+In the gamocarpellar, or syncarpous, gynoecium, the union of the carpels may involve only a portion of the ovary, leaving both styles and stigmas free (for example, in the genus Turnera) or may involve the ovaries and styles, leaving the stigmas free (as occurs in the compositae and in Hibiscus), so that the number of carpels that make up the pistil can be determined by observation of the number of stigmas.
+Finally, in many cases, the union or welding of the carpels is total.
+In these cases, the number of carpels can be determined through the number of stigmatic lobes (for example, in bignoniaceae).